Beat Fierz: Recognition

 Beat Fierz was awarded a Consolidator Grant from the European Research Council in 2017, for the project "Chromo-SUMMIT", aiming to decode dynamic chromatin signaling by single-molecule multiplex detection.

+In 2023, he was awarded a SNSF Advanced grant by the Swiss National Science Foundation for the project "Site-Specific Access of Regulatory Chromatin in Cells (siteSearch)", to image transcription factor dynamics in cells.

 He is a member of the Biophysical Society, the Swiss Chemical Society and the Vice-President for the Life Sciences Switzerland (LS2) Section Biophysics.